 Questions?
 Email: studyabroad AT_TOWSON

 Open to TU undergraduate degree-seeking students pursuing a major in the College of Liberal Arts.
 Must hold a minimum cumulative grade point average of 2.5 to apply.
 Eligible students will be automatically considered upon submission of the TU Institutional Study Abroad Scholarship application.
-Scholarships are available for the fall, spring, academic year, summer, and minimester.
+Scholarships are available for the fall, spring, Spring Break, academic year, summer, and minimester.
 Awards range from $300 - $600.

 Open to all TU undergraduate degree-seeking students.
 Preference is given to students studying in Latin America.
 Must hold a minimum cumulative grade point average of 3.0 to apply.
 Eligible students will be automatically considered upon submission of the TU Institutional Study Abroad Scholarship application.
-Scholarships are available for the fall, spring, academic year, summer, and minimester.
+Scholarships are available for the fall, spring, Spring Break, academic year, summer, and minimester.
 Awards range from $300 - $500.